Graduate Residence Hall Director

 Additional Responsibilities Include

-• Manage the hall budget
+• Assist with managing the hall budget

 • Create and facilitate professional and personal development for both Resident Advisors and other student staff in the office